Kotlin/anko/doc/SQLITE.md

 }
 ```

-Transaction will succeed if no exception was thrown from the `{}` block.
+Transaction will be marked marked as successful if no exception was thrown inside the `{}` block.

 <table>
 <tr><td width="50px" align="center">:penguin:</td>
 <td>
-<i>If you want to abort a transaction for some reason, throw a <code>TransactionAbortException</code> exception.
+<i>If you want to abort a transaction for some reason, just throw <code>TransactionAbortException</code>.
 You don't need to handle this exception by yourself in this case.</i>
 </td>
 </tr>
 </table>